Nalydy/codingameSpringChallenge2022/README.md

-# codingameSpringChallenge2022
+# Codingame challenge of spring 2022
-My current solution for the Codingame challenge of spring 2022.
+My current solution for this challenge.